cahya-wirawan/Udacity-Course/possible_mislabeled_images.md

 Following is the list of flowers in valid and test set that my model wrongly predicted according to its label.
 For this purpose I use a model with valid accuracy of 99.39 (5 wrong predictions from 818 images) and test accuracy of 98.79 (10 wrong predictions from 819 images).
-Each wrongly predicted images (the top left) is compared to 3 other images with the same same label (first row) and 4 other images from the predicted label (second row).
-Wit this comparison we can check visually whether the image is correctly labeled by the team from the University of Oxford or not.
+Each wrongly predicted images (the top left) is compared to 3 other images with the same label (first row) and 4 other images from the predicted label (second row).
+With this comparison we can check visually whether the image is correctly labeled by the team from the University of Oxford or not.